-Summary of Change (Summarize each element that changed between the plan and actual execution of Real World Testing) Reason (Describe the reason this change occurred) Impact (Describe what impact this change had on the execution of your Real World Testing activities) Metrics collected for criterion 170.315(e)(1) were modified.
-The test plan documented that we would collect separate metrics for the number of transmissions of health information by a patient or authorized representative using unencrypted email, and the number of transmissions using an encrypted method.
-This change was made because we do not store the discrete data necessary to make the distinction between transmissions made using unencrypted and encrypted methods.
-A single measurement was collected instead of two metrics, which is inclusive of all transmissions of health information made by a patient or authorized representative, regardless of the transmission method.
-Metrics were collected for criterion 170.315 (f)(3), which were not included in the test plan.
+Summary of Change (Summarize each element that changed between the plan and actual execution of Real World Testing) Reason (Describe the reason this change occurred) Impact (Describe what impact this change had on the execution of your Real World Testing activities) Metrics were collected for criterion 170.315 (f)(3), which were not included in the test plan.
 There was some utilization of this certified capability by our client base, so metrics were collected to reflect that.
+Three metrics were collected for criterion 170.315 (f)(5) instead of a single metric.
+There was some adoption of the bidirectional eCR within the client base, as mandated by the IPPS rule, which allowed for additional data to be collected.